lifeisforu/NodeGraph/README.md

 }
 </code></pre>

 In above code snippets, types in _NodeTypes are pre-defined nodes I have been created.
 The mechanism is simple.
 While iterating _NodeTypes, get NodeAttribute attribute from each type.
-NodeAttribute contains features info of the node, among them, select "Header" field and set it as Header of MenuItem.
+NodeAttribute contains appearances info of the node, among them, select "Header" field and set it as Header of MenuItem.
 And pass node's type to CommandParameter.
 It is to create a node with the type, when we click the menu item. _ContextMenuLocation is used for position of the node that will be created.

 Now, you can see ContextMenu when you click mouse right button.